 Raise my hands up just like him.

-There has been tons of ‘kids’ activities’ going round.
+We’ve been overwhelmed by resources on paper, crafts and screens!
 You may or may not have done them with your kids.

 Perhaps you didn’t get a chance to create beautiful crafts to illustrate the awesomeness of these special nights and month.